EugeneTrapeznikov/ETSwipeCell/README.md

 ETSwipeCell
 ===========

-UITableView's subclass with gestures.
+UITableViewCell's subclass with gestures.
 You can swipe over cell and see 1 or 2 buttons.

 ![example](https://raw.github.com/EugeneTrapeznikov/ETSwipeCell/master/demo/demo.gif)